cbschaff/nlimb/README.md

 # Jointly Learning to Contruct and Control Agents using Reinforcement Learning

-This code accompanies the paper *Jointly Learning to Contruct and Control Agents using Reinforcement Learning*.
+This code accompanies the paper *Jointly Learning to Construct and Control Agents using Reinforcement Learning*.

 Arxiv Link: [https://arxiv.org/abs/1801.01432](https://arxiv.org/abs/1801.01432)